RV AC Freezing Up in Miami, FL

 Top causes

 1. Restricted airflow (high).
-Dirty filters or blocked ducts can limit airflow, causing the evaporator coil to freeze.
+Dirty filters or blocked ducts reduce airflow, causing the evaporator coil to freeze.

 2. Low refrigerant levels (medium).
-Insufficient refrigerant can lead to low pressure in the system, causing freezing on the evaporator coil.
+Insufficient refrigerant can lead to low pressure in the system, causing freezing.

 Repair matrix